tradedoubler/tradedoubler-ios-sdk/README.md

 ### Additional Configuration

-If you want to use Apple IDFA then on iOS 14.0+ it is necessary to add AppTrackingTransparency framework and entry in Info.plist under the key

-**NSUserTrackingUsageDescription**

-with a custom message that informs the user why the app is requesting permission to use data for tracking the user or the device.

 Opening the URLs on iOS

 To get TDUID it's necessary to handle URLs coming from web browsers or other apps.
 In order to open a normal URL with https scheme (only option for redirecting from a web browser) it will be necessary to add Associated Domains capability.
 This Apple documentation page may help you to do it correctly: